-SECTION 416.
+SECTION 417 [416].
 ORDERS: RECOMMENDED AND FINAL.

-- (a) If the presiding officer is the agency head, the presiding officer shall render a final order. - (b) If the presiding officer is not the agency head, the presiding officer shall render a recommended decision, which becomes a final order in [30]days, unless reviewed by the agency head on its own motion or on petition of a party. - (c) Unless the time is extended by stipulation, waiver, or upon a showing of good cause, a recommended or final order must be served in writing within 90 days after conclusion of the hearing or after submission of memos, briefs, or proposed findings, whichever is later. - (d) A recommended or final order must include separately stated findings of fact and conclusions of law on all material issues of fact, law, or discretion, the remedy prescribed, and, if
+- (a) If the presiding officer is the agency head, the presiding officer shall render a final order. - (b) If the presiding officer is not the agency head, the presiding officer shall render a recommended decision, which becomes a final order in [30]days, unless reviewed by the agency head on its own motion or on petition of a party. - (c) Unless the time is extended by stipulation, waiver, or upon a showing of good cause, a recommended or final order must be served in writing within 90 days after conclusion of the hearing or after submission of memos, briefs, or proposed findings, whichever is later. - (d) A recommended or final order must include separately stated findings of fact and conclusions of law on all material issues of fact, law, or discretion, the remedy prescribed, and, if applicable, the action taken on a petition for stay.
+A party may submit proposed findings of fact.
+If a party has submitted proposed findings of fact, the order must include a ruling on the proposed findings.
+The order must also include a statement of the available procedures and time limits for seeking reconsideration or other administrative relief.
+A recommended decision must include a statement of any circumstances under which the recommended decision, without further notice, may become a final order. - (e) Findings of fact must be based exclusively upon the evidence of the agency hearing record in the contested case and on matters officially matters judicially noticed.

-1 applicable, the action taken on a petition for stay.
-A party may submit proposed inidings of fact.
-2 If a party has submitted proposed findings of fact, the order must include a ruling on the 3 proposed findings.
-The order must also include a statement of the available procedures and time 4 limits for seeking reconsideration or other administrative relief.
-A recommended decision must 5 include a statement of any circumstances under which the recommended decision, without 6 further notice, may become a final order.
-7 (e) Findings of fact must be based exclusively upon the evidence of record in the 8 disputed case and on matters judicially noticed.
-9 (f) A presiding officer shall cause copies of the recommended or final order to be 10 delivered to each party and to the agency head within the time limits set in subsection (c).
-11 Comment 12 13 14 15 16 See section 102(24) of this act for the definition of "recommended decision".
+(f) A presiding officer shall cause copies of the recommended or final order to be delivered to each party and to the agency head within the time limits set in subsection (c).

+See section 102(24) of this act for the definition of "recommended decision".
 This section draws upon useful provisions from several states.
 E.g. see: Alabama, Ala.Code 1975 Section 41-22-16; Iowa, I.C.A.
 Section 17A.15; Kansas, K.S.A.
 Section 77-526; Michigan, M.C.L.A.
 24.281; Montana, MCA 2-4-623; Washington, RCWA 34.05.461.

 The third sentence of subsection (d) is taken from the 1961 MSAPA.

-18 SECTION 417.
-AGENCY REVIEW OF RECOMMENDED DECISIONS 19 20 (a) An agency head may review a recommended decision on its own motion.
-21 (b) A party may petition for agency review a recommended decision.
-Upon petition by 22 any party, the agency head shall review an agency order, except to the extent that: 23 (1) a provision of law precludes or limits agency review of the recommended 24 decision; or 25 (2) the agency head, in the exercise of discretion conferred by law other than this
+SECTION 418 [417].
+AGENCY REVIEW OF RECOMMENDED DECISIONS..